- Tummy time is critical not only for physical development but also for brain development.

 At this point, they might be ready to start crawling, too!

 It’s always good to keep in mind that timing does not necessarily have to be completed in one event.
 Small increments will tend to work best.

 How to encourage tummy time with your little one

 Even though tummy time boosts physical and motor development, some babies will resist it.
 Keep in mind that your baby will always thrive best when they are having fun, so here are some tips for making tummy time a blast:

 - The earlier you start, the better!
-You can start within days of birth by laying him on your chest so that he gets familiarized with being on his tummy.
+You can start within days of birth by laying them on your chest so that they get familiarized with being on their tummy.

 - Provide a smooth surface that your baby can move across when they are ready.

 - Get down on your belly facing your baby and coo and talk to them.

 - Provide a small baby-safe mirror so that they can watch themselves move.

 - Mimic your baby’s movements: stretch your head up, crawl on your belly, creep on your hands and knees, roll-over, and sit up.

 - Ensure that your baby’s arms and legs are free to move.

 - Keep their feet and hands uncovered, so that they can use them for belly creeping -an important fundamental pattern.
 Socks and long sleeves are slippery and make it difficult to gain the friction necessary for belly creeping.

 - Play lively music and sing along.